LambdaSchool/Model-Controllers-and-UINavigationController/README.md

 This is a lot to take in, so don't worry if you don't completely understand it.
 The good thing about learning MVC is that we will use it in every project so you will have plenty of practice to let it soak in.

 ## Objective 7 - Understand and explain the purpose of the view layer in MVC

-### Lecture

 Views are the UI elements that the user sees on the screen.
 The job of views are simply to show information to the user, and relay back to us when the user interacts with the UI in any way.

-For example, when the user fills out their information on the screen then taps the save button, that button will tell us that it was tapped, allowing us to do something at that time.
-If we are using storyboards, the way the button will alert us is through an `@IBAction` we create.
+As an example of the views relaying user interaction, when the user fills out their information on the screen then taps the save button, that button will tell us that it was tapped, allowing us to do something at that time.
+If we are using storyboards the way the button will alert us is through an `@IBAction` we create.

 We can also give views information to display, as you've seen before.
 Table views are an example of this.
 We could have a profile view controller where the user can go to see their `UserProfile` information.
 The view controller would have `@IBOutlets` that give us access to the different views in the view controller.
 This allows us to take the `UserProfile` information and pass it to the views.